Semiparametric Estimation of Fractional Integration: An Evaluation of Local Whittle Methods: Empirical Applications

 We now turn from controlled Monte Carlo experiments to real economic data, where the memory parameter is unknown and the data may violate ideal assumptions.
 This section replicates and extends the empirical analysis of \cite{hurvich-chen-2000}.
-Using their original datasets, but now comparing all five estimators, we examine anomalous estimates, bandwidth selection, and structural breaks.
+Using their original datasets, but now comparing across multiple estimators, we examine anomalous estimates, bandwidth selection, and structural breaks.
+Our emphasis is methodological: each series illustrates how the estimators behave on real data and how to approach model specification and estimator choice, with lessons that extend beyond the particular series examined.